kiboschool/link-shortener/fastify/README.md

 - "/" - form to create a short url
 - "/" - form url create handler
 - "/:short_url" - get a given url and redirect
+- "/urls" - show the list of all urls created

 ## Routes to do

-- "/urls" - get the list of urls created
 - "/urls/:short" - page to view and edit a url
 - "/urls/:short" - handler to edit url

-## TODO

-- UI niceness
--   copy url
--   home / list links

-## Advanced
+## Advanced features that aren't present

+- random cookie-based user session
 - users / sign in
-- stats
+- stats for urls
-- random cookie-based user session